Tuesday Sector Laggards: Healthcare, Technology & Communications

-The worst performing sector as of midday Tuesday is the Healthcare sector, up 1.1%.
-Within that group, DexCom Inc (Symbol: DXCM) and Regeneron Pharmaceuticals, Inc. (Symbol: REGN) are two of the day's laggards, showing a loss of 5.8% and 5.4%, respectively.
-Among healthcare ETFs, one ETF following the sector is the Health Care Select Sector SPDR ETF (Symbol: XLV), which is up 0.7% on the day, and down 1.13% year-to-date.
-DexCom Inc, meanwhile, is up 74.60% year-to-date, and Regeneron Pharmaceuticals, Inc. is up 43.65% year-to-date.
-Combined, DXCM and REGN make up approximately 2.1% of the underlying holdings of XLV.
+In afternoon trading on Tuesday, Healthcare stocks are the worst performing sector, higher by 0.3%.
+Within the sector, Alexion Pharmaceuticals Inc. (Symbol: ALXN) and Gilead Sciences Inc (Symbol: GILD) are two large stocks that are lagging, showing a loss of 2.6% and 2.6%, respectively.
+Among healthcare ETFs, one ETF following the sector is the Health Care Select Sector SPDR ETF (Symbol: XLV), which is up 0.2% on the day, and up 0.69% year-to-date.
+Alexion Pharmaceuticals Inc., meanwhile, is up 7.08% year-to-date, and Gilead Sciences Inc is up 13.76% year-to-date.
+Combined, ALXN and GILD make up approximately 3.1% of the underlying holdings of XLV.

-The next worst performing sector is the Technology & Communications sector, higher by 1.5%.
-Among large Technology & Communications stocks, Take-Two Interactive Software, Inc. (Symbol: TTWO) and Activision Blizzard, Inc. (Symbol: ATVI) are the most notable, showing a loss of 5.5% and 3.5%, respectively.
-One ETF closely tracking Technology & Communications stocks is the Technology Select Sector SPDR ETF (XLK), which is up 0.7% in midday trading, and up 6.42% on a year-to-date basis.
-Take-Two Interactive Software, Inc., meanwhile, is up 8.48% year-to-date, and Activision Blizzard, Inc. is up 19.38% year-to-date.
+The next worst performing sector is the Technology & Communications sector, up 0.3%.
+Among large Technology & Communications stocks, NortonLifeLock Inc (Symbol: NLOK) and Arista Networks Inc (Symbol: ANET) are the most notable, showing a loss of 4.7% and 2.4%, respectively.
+One ETF closely tracking Technology & Communications stocks is the Technology Select Sector SPDR ETF (XLK), which is up 0.2% in midday trading, and up 7.48% on a year-to-date basis.
+NortonLifeLock Inc, meanwhile, is up 28.62% year-to-date, and Arista Networks Inc is up 12.55% year-to-date.
+Combined, NLOK and ANET make up approximately 0.4% of the underlying holdings of XLK.

 Comparing these stocks and ETFs on a trailing twelve month basis, below is a relative stock price performance chart, with each of the symbols shown in a different color as labeled in the legend at the bottom: